FrancoisDtm/Epita-Container/README.md

 ## How to use? 📋

 You have two options.
-You can either download the pre-compiled image, or you can build it from the sources so that you can modify the image as you want.
+You can either download the pre-compiled image from GitHub Container Registry, or you can build it from the sources so that you can modify the image as you want.

-### Pull pre-build image 🐳
+### Pull pre-build image from GitHub Container Registry 🐳

 Simply run the following command and you're good to go:

-    docker pull docker.pkg.github.com/francoisdtm/epita-container/master:1.0.0
+    docker pull ghcr.io/francoisdtm/epita-container:git-main-latest

 Do not forget to set your git name and email: